libredirect/browser_extension/README.md

 [![Edge Extension](assets/images/badge-ms.png)](https://microsoftedge.microsoft.com/addons/detail/privacy-redirect/elnabkhcgpajchapppkhiaifkgikgihj)

 ## About
-A web extension that redirects *Twitter, YouTube, Instagram & Google Maps* requests to privacy friendly alternatives - [Nitter](https://github.com/zedeus/nitter), [Invidious](https://github.com/iv-org/invidious), [FreeTube](https://github.com/FreeTubeApp/FreeTube), [Bibliogram](https://sr.ht/~cadence/bibliogram/) & [OpenStreetMap](https://www.openstreetmap.org/).
+A web extension that redirects *Twitter, YouTube, Instagram, Google Maps & Non-Private Searches* requests to privacy friendly alternatives - [Nitter](https://github.com/zedeus/nitter), [Invidious](https://github.com/iv-org/invidious), [FreeTube](https://github.com/FreeTubeApp/FreeTube), [Bibliogram](https://sr.ht/~cadence/bibliogram/), [OpenStreetMap](https://www.openstreetmap.org/) & Private Search Engines like [DuckDuckGo](https://duckduckgo.com) and [Startpage](https://startpage.com).

 It's possible to toggle all redirects on and off.
 The extension will default to using random instances if none are selected.
-If these instances are not working, you can try and set a custom instance from the list below.
+If these instances are not working, you can try and set a custom instance from the list below. \*Instance for Search Engine redirect cannot be chosen at the moment.

 ### Custom instances
 Privacy Redirect allows setting custom instances, instances can be found here: